stereoboy/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+And I augment data by using left and right images.
+I use correction value = 0.15 after several experiments.
+And I took reverse direction images by driving counter clockwise.

+![alt text][image8]
+![alt text][image9]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 17513 number of data points.
+It looks small but I increased it six times by augmentation.
+I then preprocessed this data by normalization and cropping.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 5 after several  I used an adam optimizer so that manually training the learning rate wasn't necessary.